Do international students pay UK tax?

 In most circumstances such support will not be taxable in the UK and can be ignored, but the following sections give a bit more information.

 Many international students find work in the UK with a UK employer.
-If you do, then you will pay tax and National Insurance contributions on these earnings – see Can I work while studying in the UK?
+If you do, then you will normally pay tax and National Insurance contributions on these earnings – see Can I work while studying in the UK?.

 There are rare occasions where double taxation agreements allow income earned in the UK to be ignored, but this would be likely only if your overseas employer is sponsoring you and expects you to do some work in the UK when you are not studying.

-Students who come directly from a country that has a double taxation agreement with the UK do not need to pay tax on any foreign income and gains, which they bring to the UK for their maintenance or for their education or training.
+Students who come directly from a country that has a double taxation agreement with the UK may not need to pay tax on any foreign income and gains which they bring to the UK and use for their maintenance or for their education or training.
 The amount a student could bring in for their maintenance, education or training will depend on their country’s double taxation agreement with the UK.

 Maintenance is money used to fund normal living expenses, for example, money brought to the UK to pay for food and accommodation.
 Money needed to buy materials for studies, such as books, would be for education.